ThemeFuse/Unyson-Documentation/convention/directory-structure.rst

 * ``framework-customizations/theme/manifest.php`` - Contains an array with information about theme.

 * ``framework-customizations/theme/options/`` - A directory containing option files only: post types options, taxonomy options, settings page options and you can also add custom options files in it.
-Check out the available :doc:`methods to retrieve the theme options </components/theme>`.

 * ``framework-customizations/theme/widgets/`` - Contains theme widgets organized into directories.
   Widget class files are included automatically on ``widgets_init`` action.